What CMC Markets does

 “Our technology not only makes us operationally resilient, it also provides our clients with a high-quality service and enables the group to access many innovative investment opportunities.
-This makes us an attractive choice for a wide array of clients and partners around the world,” the company said in its results statement covering the year to the end of March 2020.
+This makes us an attractive choice for a wide array of clients and partners around the world,” the company says.

 How it's doing

-The group has not furloughed or reduced any of its permanent workforce, nor has it requested any government aid in any of its global locations as a response to the COVID-19 pandemic.
+The group did not furlough or reduce any of its permanent workforce, nor has it requested any government aid in any of its global locations as a response to the COVID-19 pandemic.

 - “Project Tuna” was instigated in 2013 to increase the focus on attracting and keeping high-value clients